awakenweb/Iridium-components-router/README.md

 Usage
 -----

-First, you have to create the router and pass a HttpStack\Request to it.
+First, you have to create the router and pass an instance of HttpStack\Request to it.
 ```php
 <?php
 include('path/to/vendor/autoload.php');